Where Did Juneteenth Get Its Name? Details on the Federal Holiday

 Article continues below advertisement

-It's unclear why Juneteenth was given this name instead of just been referred to as June 19th, but according to AL.com, the name first appeared around 1903.
+It's unclear why Juneteenth was given this name, but according to AL.com, the name first appeared around 1903.
 It has also been called Emancipation Day and African American Freedom Day.
 With the new national recognition, the holiday is officially known as Juneteenth National Independence Day.

-Juneteenth is now a federal holiday, but states observe it differently.
+Juneteenth is now a federal holiday, but states observe it in different ways.

 Juneteenth is now recognized as a federal holiday in the U.S. On June 15, 2021, the Senate unanimously passed a bill that would officially recognize the day as a public holiday.
 Shortly after, President Joe Biden signed the legislation, allowing it to become the nation's 11th federal holiday.